craft-ai/craft-ai-client-js/README.md

 _For further information, check the ['compute decision tree' reference documentation](#compute)._

-### 6 - Take a decision
+### 6 - Make a decision

-Once the decision tree is computed it can be used to take a decision.
+Once the decision tree is computed it can be used to make a decision.
 In our case it is basically answering this type of question: "What is the anticipated **state of the lightbulb** at 7:15 if there are 2 persons in the room ?".

 ```js
 const AGENT_ID = 'my_first_agent';